giosava94/auth-templates/README.md

 In the **oidc-google** sub-project we add a **SignInGoogle** component.
 This component makes a request to get the correct url to redirect the user to the external provider authentication and authorization page.
 Once the response arrives it redirects the user to that page.

 When the external provider redirects the user to the web client callback page, **AuthCallabackRoute** renders **SignInCallbackGoogle**.
 This component reads the code, received as params in the current url, and executes a _GET_ request to web server login endpoint (adding all required params).
 When the web server returns the user data **SignInCallbackGoogle** calls the _onLogin_ function to update user data in the web client.

-When the user is authenticated **AuthCallbackRoute** redirects the user to the home page.
+It is duty of your component to redirect the user to the home page or the protected page!
+In our case we can return to the private page we were trying to access before the login; this is possible because we sent to the OIDC provider a state with the correct path and when the provider gave us the response it returned again that params.

 > The exports addition in the _index.js_ file are mandatory in order to allow the **PrivateRoute** and **AuthCallbackRoute** logic to load the correct sign-in page.